 Philly's ABC affiliate, Channel 6, formerly WFIL and now WPVI, built its studio next-door.
 It still stands.
 The Arena does not: It caught fire on August 24, 1983, and had to be demolished.
 A housing project is on the site today.
 4530 Market Street.
 Market Street Line to 46th Street.

-* PPL Park.
-Built in 2010 for the expansion Philadelphia Union of Major League Soccer, it seats 18,500 people, on the bank of the Delaware River in Chester, under the Commodore Barry Bridge (U.S. Route 222), linking it with Gloucester County, New Jersey.
+* Talen Energy Stadium.
+Built in 2010 for the expansion Philadelphia Union of Major League Soccer, and named PPL Park until last year when PPL was bought by Talen Energy, it seats 18,500 people, on the bank of the Delaware River in Chester, under the Commodore Barry Bridge (U.S. Route 222), linking it with Gloucester County, New Jersey.

 The main supporters' section is called the River End, and is home to The Sons of Ben.
 The group named themselves after Benjamin Franklin, and they created an alternate logo for the team, showing a skull, with a Liberty Bell-style crack in it, wearing Franklin's hairstyle and bifocals, on a kite-shaped background.
 Of course, fans of the rival New York Red Bulls and D.C.
 United tend to call them The Daughters of Betsy -- after Ross.
 The U.S. national team played Colombia there on October 12, 2010, but lost.

 1 Stadium Drive, in Chester.
-SEPTA R2 train to Highland Avenue (not to the Chester Transportation Center), then a 15-minute walk.
+SEPTA Wilmington/Newark Line train to the Chester Transportation Center, then shuttle buses leaving every 20 minutes will take you to the stadium.
 If you're only going for a visit, not a game when there would be plenty of police protection, do not visit at night: Chester can be a dangerous city.